-Profiling Workers · Cloudflare Workers docs
+Profiling Workers

 With the DevTools open, select the Profile tab > Start.
 Open a new tab with your Worker running locally

 http://127.0.0.1:8787.
-Visiting this address will invoke the Worker again, allowing DevTools to capture execution information.
-When it finishes loading, go back to our DevTools window and select Stop.
+Visiting this address will invoke the Worker again and allow DevTools to capture execution information.
+When it finishes loading, go back to the DevTools window and select Stop.

 There are three ways to view the CPU profiling data: